devanpellow/universal-search-seapoint/README.md

   - We will have different groups of search results in the future.
 Hence why the groupings are labeled for readability.
 - I expanded the mock data to include more entities to test the search functionality.
 - `groupSearchResults` will limit the number of items in each group to 5.
 The original search entities function could also could be passed a limit.
-- I added a loading state when initally searching, but did not add a loading state when results are already shown and we add to the search results to avoid flickering and results being showing above a skeleton.
+- I added a loading state when initally searching, but did not reapply the loading state when some results are already shown.
+This is to avoid flickering and results being showing above a skeleton.
 - I added headings for each group of search results as well as an icon to show which type of entity.
-It's mentioned in the task that icons should indicated the type of entity.
-I chose to keep the labels as well to show the dynamic labelling of the results.
+It's mentioned in the task that icons should indicate the type of entity.
+However, I chose to keep the labels as well to show the dynamic labelling of the results.
-- Instead of having the stories in a seperate folder, I added them to the component folder next to the component itself.
+- Instead of having the storybook stories in a seperate folder, I added them to the component folder next to the component itself.
 This is to make it easier to find and modify the stories when the project grows.
 It's a practice we use at Pleo that seems to work well.

 ### Next Steps / Future Improvements:

-- Presist hint when prefix is used so users can see the hint while typing the prefix.
+- Presist hint when prefix is being typed so users can see the hint while typing the prefix.
 - Along with the hint, I would like to add query suggestions as the user types.
 Similar to how I have it in the no results state.
 - Chain multiple prefixes to the search query, (vendor:email:john@doe.com).
 - When a user selects an entity/resource, we direct the user to that resource in the app.
 For now I just show the JSON object in the UI.
 - A potential improvement might be adding virtualization for handling very large result sets, though this may be unnecessary for the current scale.
 - Covering the component with tests, unit and integration tests using RTL and Jest.
 - Implement fuzzy search.
 To do this I could use a library like https://www.fusejs.io/.

 ## Core Features Checklist